reminjp/cardboard/README.md

 #### Templates

-A template is an EJS file that designs one type of card.
+A template is an JSX file that designs one type of card.
 It supports a limited subset of HTML and CSS features.

 - Layout